|

 the figure).

-To obtain the 3D limit, a nonseparable wavefunction has to be used:
+To obtain the 3D limit, a nonseparable wave function has to be used:

 psi (r,ze,zh)